 On the charger, end the current session if one is shown.
 Then start a new session by tapping your RFID card or restarting in the charger's app.
 Some chargers have a physical start/stop button.

-Try Plug & Charge or a different payment method
+Try automatic authentication or a different payment method

-If your Polestar 2 has Plug & Charge enabled, check the charger supports it.
+If your Polestar 2 and the charger both support automatic authentication, make sure it is enabled and set up correctly.
 Otherwise, switch to a different RFID card, contactless payment, or the charger operator's app.

 Reboot the car's infotainment system

-Press and hold the home button on the center display for about 15 seconds until the screen goes dark and restarts.
+Press and hold the home button below the center display for about 20 seconds.
+Keep holding when the cleaning-mode message appears, and release only after the screen turns black and begins restarting.
 Once it is back, try plugging in again.
-This resets the charging communication module.

 Try a different charger or cable